Androoideka/DiscordGameLinkerBot/README.md

 # GameLinkBot
-This bot sends game information to any user that reacts to a game title.
-The bot dynamically loads data from a private Discord channel.
+This bot allows adding and serving movie and game information at any user's will.